List of NFL annual passing touchdowns leaders

 Peyton Manning holds the single-season passing touchdowns record, throwing 55 touchdowns in 2013.

 In American football, passing, along with running (also referred to as rushing), is one of the two main methods of advancing the ball down the field.
 Passes are typically attempted by the quarterback, but any offensive player can attempt a pass provided they are behind the line of scrimmage.
 To qualify as a passing play, the ball must have initially moved forward after leaving the hands of the passer; if the ball initially moved laterally or backwards, the play would instead be considered a running play.
 A player who catches a forward pass is called a receiver.
 A touchdown pass is a pass thrown from a passer to a receiver that results in a touchdown being scored.
 To be counted as a touchdown pass, the ball can be caught within the field of play and advanced by the receiver into the end zone, or caught by a receiver within the boundaries of the end zone.
 The number of passing touchdowns a player makes is a recorded statistic in football games.
 In addition to the overall National Football League (NFL) passing touchdown leaders, league record books recognize the passing touchdown leaders of the American Football League (AFL), which operated from 1960 to 1969 before being absorbed into the NFL in 1970.
+The NFL also recognizes the statistics of the All-America Football Conference, which operated from 1946 to 1949 before three of its teams were merged into the NFL, since 2025.
 The NFL did not begin keeping official records until the season.

 Tom Brady has led the NFL in passing touchdowns five times, more than any other quarterback.
 Johnny Unitas is the only player to lead the league four times consecutively, doing so from 1957 through 1960.
 The record for touchdown passes in a season is held by Peyton Manning, who had 55 passing touchdowns in the 2013 season while playing for the Denver Broncos.
 Only two other players have recorded 50 or more passing touchdowns in a season, Brady and Patrick Mahomes.

 NFL annual passing touchdowns leaders

 Tom Brady led the league in passing touchdowns five times, an NFL record.

 Johnny Unitas is the only player to have led the league in passing touchdowns in four consecutive seasons (1957–1960).

 Y. A. Tittle held the record for most passing touchdowns in a season for 21 years and led the league in passing touchdowns three times.

-Joe Burrow is the most recent passing touchdowns leader, heaving led the league in with 43 passing touchdowns in the 2024 season.
+Matthew Stafford is the most recent passing touchdowns leader, having led the league with 46 passing touchdowns in the 2025 season.